 We’re a popcorn kind of family.
 The kind that goes through one of those big Costco-sized boxes of popcorn every month.
 Need a quick snack…popcorn.
 Got a salty craving…popcorn.
 Friday movie night…popcorn.
 You get the idea.
 We eat a lot of popcorn.

 To keep our popcorn game fresh, I attempted a flavored carnival type style popcorn, and let me tell you, it was so darn fun and yummy.
-The girls and I gobbled this Pink Strawberry Popcorn up in no-time flat and have plans for more fun flavoured popcorn stylings soon!
+The girls and I gobbled this Pink Strawberry Popcorn up in no time flat and have plans for more fun flavored popcorn stylings soon!

 Note: This post contains affiliate links to which I earn a small commission, but don’t worry there’s no extra cost to you!
 Thank you for supporting CAKED by Katie.

-If you don’t have cherry extract or would prefer to use a different flavour, swap it out for whatever your tastebuds are telling you.
+If you don’t have strawberry extract or would prefer to use a different flavor, swap it out for whatever your tastebuds are telling you.
 Cherry, Irish cream, hazelnut, or coconut.
 All would be delish.

 Now that the syrup has come to a boil, remove it from the heat and very carefully pour it over the popcorn.
 Grab a spatula and begin to gently stir and mix the popcorn around the cookie sheet to make sure all the pieces have been covered in the syrup.
 Last up is the trickiest step in this pink strawberry popcorn process, you gotta set it aside and allow the popcorn to dry.
 This should take approximately 1-2 hours depending on the climate.

-Once the popcorn has fully dried, break the larger chunks up into smaller popcorn pieces and put it into a bowl, servings cups, or eat it straight off the tray.
-For reals…it’s that yummy.
+Finally, once the popcorn has fully dried break the larger chunks up into smaller popcorn pieces and put it into a bowl, servings cups, or eat it straight off the tray.
+For reals, it’s that yummy.
 And there you have it, super fun, super easy, and super tasty Pink Strawberry Popcorn.